PX4/PX4-Devguide/simulation-debugging.md

 make posix_sitl_lpe gazebo___lldb
 ```

-where the last parameter is the <viewer_model_debugger> triplet (using three underscores implies the default 'iris' model).
+where the last parameter is the &lt;viewer_model_debugger&gt; triplet (using three underscores implies the default 'iris' model).
 This will start the debugger and launch the SITL application.
 In order to break into the debugger shell and halt the execution, hit ```CTRL-C```:

 <div class="host-code"></div>